 a.
 Transition Support.

-Transition preparation will be documented in the CRP and will occur with advance notice and information that the upcoming change in location or caregiver is anticipated by the RSM and their designated family member, personal representative, or caregiver.
+Transition preparation will be documented in the CRP and will occur with advance notice and information that the upcoming change in location or caregiver is anticipated by RSMs and their designated family member, personal representative, or caregiver.

 b.
 Transition to VA Care, Treatment, and Rehabilitation.